2026 key stage 2 access arrangements guidance

 Access arrangements may be appropriate for pupils:

-• for whom provision is being made in school using the SEN Support system
+- for whom provision is being made in school using the special educational needs support system

 Access arrangements may also be used to support pupils’ specific needs with:

-Due to the diversity of pupils’ needs, this guidance does not list every circumstance where it may be appropriate to use access arrangements.
+Due to the diversity of pupils’ needs, this guidance does not list every circumstance where it may be appropriate to use access arrangements to support pupils.

 There will be some limited circumstances in which a pupil cannot access a test even with appropriate access arrangements – for example, screen readers cannot be used in the English reading test.
 If a pupil would not be able to access the test using other arrangements, they should not take the test.
-In this case, the pupil will still need to be registered for the test and then later recorded as ‘Unable to access’ (U) on the test attendance register (see section 5.3 of the KS2 assessment and reporting arrangements (ARA) for further information).
+In this case, the pupil will still need to be registered for the test and then later recorded as ‘Unable to access (U)’ on the test attendance register – you can find more information in the guidance on registering pupils for the tests.

 Pupils should only take tests if they are in a fit physical and mental state.

-Adults administering tests to pupils who need access arrangements must not be a relative, carer or guardian of the pupil.
+Adults administering tests or providing support for pupils who need access arrangements must not be a relative, carer or guardian of the pupil.
+This includes scribes, readers, translators and transcribes.

 Evidence

-During a monitoring visit, local authorities may ask to see evidence that any support provided to pupils in the tests is regularly provided as part of normal classroom practice.
+During a monitoring visit, local authorities may ask to see evidence relating to the support provided to pupils to enable them to access the assessments and demonstrate their ability, without giving an advantage.

-Schools must ensure they have documentation available to demonstrate that a pupil is eligible for access arrangements.
+Schools must ensure they have current documentation available to demonstrate that a pupil’s needs require the support of an access arrangement.
 Evidence will vary according to the type of support and may include:

 Maladministration

-Schools could be subject to a maladministration investigation if they fail to use access arrangements appropriately.
+Schools could be subject to a maladministration investigation if they fail to use access arrangements appropriately, such as.

 During a maladministration investigation, STA may ask to see evidence that any support provided to pupils in the tests is regularly provided as part of normal classroom practice.